Providing information on effective alcohol and drug education

 In 2017 we will produce more tools and guidance, and share further resources, with a particular emphasis on promoting evidence-based programmes and approaches through integrating and further developing the CAYT repository of impact studies.

 Over the next year we will produce more tools and guidance, and share further resources, with a particular emphasis on promoting evidence-based programmes and approaches through integrating and further developing the CAYT repository of impact studies.

 We will also be running regional training seminars across England.
 Click here to have an overview of seminars hosted over the past two years, as well as to access speakers’ presentations.

-Mentor UK is a national charity dedicated to protecting children and young people in order to prevent harms caused by the misuse of alcohol and drugs.
+Mentor UK is a national charity dedicated to building resilience among children and young people in order to prevent harms caused by the misuse of alcohol and drugs.
 With internationally recognised expertise in prevention, Mentor hosted the Drug Education Forum for eight years.

 Mentor was founded in the UK in 1998 and is part of the group of charities affiliated with the Mentor International Foundation, a partnership that shares knowledge and best practice across the globe.
 Our founder and International President is Her Majesty Queen Silvia of Sweden.